-20. Based on the audit procedures applied by us and according to the information andexplanations provided by the management we are of the opinion that the particulars ofcontracts or arrangements that need to be entered into the register maintained undersection 189 of the Companies Act 2013 have so been entered.
+22. Based on the audit procedures applied by us and according to the information andexplanations provided by the management we are of the opinion that the particulars ofcontracts or arrangements that need to be entered into the register maintained undersection 189 of the Companies Act 2013 have so been entered.

 23. In our opinion and according to the information and explanations given to us thetransactions made in pursuance of contracts or arrangements entered in the registermaintained under Section 189 of the Companies Act 2013 have been made at prices which arereasonable having regard to prevailing market prices at the relevant time.

 24. Investment in Subsidiaries

 A) Foreign Subsidiaries: i) PSL FZE (Sharjah) (Step down Subsidiary) Pipeline SystemsMauritius

 b) The share certificate of PSL FZE Sharjah held by PSL Ltd. indirectly through theabove said Company amounting to 100% of the Equity Share Capital of the Company have beenpledged in favour of National Bank of Oman S.A.O.G. acting as Security Agent of ICICI BankLimited Bahrain.

 e) A creditor namely Petromac Abudhabi-UAE has filed a suit for his dues of USD2258175.
 The matter is sub-judice. ii) PSL has given Corporate Guarantee coveringfacilities sanctioned by lender bankers for working capital outstanding of 111.82 MillionAED against Plant & Machinery assignment of receivable and inventory as the securityand the subordination of unsecured loans advances by PSL Ltd. and assets on pari passubasis with one of the banker. iii) Term Loan 121.61AED

 The Company voluntary petitioned for relief under chapter XI of the Title 11 of UnitedStates code were filed inUnited States Bankruptcy court for the district of Delaware.
 Allthe assets of PSL North America LLC were put to sale/sold to a company for US 100 Millionand no liabilities (related with non fund base facilities like LC BG etc) is pending ofPSL India in USA.
 The company has written off Rs.
 130.34 Crores invested in USA. vii) Theaudited financial statements have not been received by the Company from foreign subsidiarycompanies and we have relied on the financial statements of the management.
 Based on ourreview conducted as above and subject to the possible effects of the matter describedabove nothing has come to our attention that causes us to believe that the accompanyingStatement prepared in accordance with applicable accounting standards as specified u/s133 of the Companies Act 2013 reads with Rule 7 of the Companies (Accounts) Rules 2014and other recognized accounting practices and policies has not disclosed the informationrequired to be disclosed in terms of regulation 63 of the SEBI (Listing Obligations andDisclosure Requirements)